Why You Should Stop Using Google Analytics in 2026

 Sources: Thompson Coburn, CMSWire, Courthouse News

-The exposure isn't limited to Big Tech.
-One LA firm filed 550+ CIPA lawsuits and sent thousands of demand letters to small businesses.
-The statutory minimum is $5,000 per violation, no proof of harm required.
-Florida has similar legislation with $10,000 per violation.
-Twelve other states have all-party consent laws.
+This isn't a Big Tech problem you can watch from the sidelines.
+One LA firm filed 550+ CIPA lawsuits and mailed thousands of demand letters to small businesses.
+The floor is $5,000 per violation, and nobody has to prove they were harmed.
+Florida runs a similar law at $10,000 per violation.
+Twelve more states have all-party consent laws on the books.

-Courts issued twice as many CIPA decisions in January 2026 as in December 2025.
-Every law firm tracking this space predicts 2026 filing volumes will exceed 2025.
+Courts handed down twice as many CIPA decisions in January 2026 as in December 2025.
+The lawyers who track this all say the same thing: 2026 will beat 2025.
+The line is still going up.

 For the complete legal analysis, see Is Your Analytics Script a Wiretap?